 Mosquito Pass Accessibility

-Mosquito Pass is on CO Road 12, which is an unpaved 2 way road.
+Mosquito Pass is on CO Road 12, which is a very rough, narrow unpaved route.
 Among steep cliffs with stunning views, there are multiple stream crossings and portions with challenging terrain.
+It’s for experienced drivers with proper vehicles only.
+Drive at your own risk.

 Seasonality – Mosquito Pass is usually only open in the summer (July – September).
 Even so, high winds and quick weather patterns make the ascent potentially dangerous, so conditions should always be checked before attempting to drive up the pass.

-Vehicle Restrictions – Typically, the pass is only traversed by 4WD vehicles with high clearance.
+Vehicle Restrictions – The pass is only traversed by 4WD vehicles with high clearance.
 2WD vehicles should not attempt to traverse Mosquito Pass, and any vehicle should bring along extra supplies such as a spare tire, oil, and fuel.
 The pass can also be reached on foot.

 Activities by Mosquito Pass